matinmahmoudi/Awesome-Decision-Science/README.md

 ##### Training ML models
 - Mirzasoleiman, Baharan, Jeff Bilmes, and Jure Leskovec.
 "Coresets for data-efficient training of machine learning models."
 International Conference on Machine Learning.
 PMLR, 2020. [[Link]](https://proceedings.mlr.press/v119/mirzasoleiman20a.html)
 ### Posts and threads
+#### Explainable AI (XAI)
+- Of Models and Meanings.
+SHAP is the Blockchain of xAI.
+Of Models and Meanings, 2022. [[Link]](https://modelmeanings.wordpress.com/2022/05/12/shap-is-the-blockchain-of-xai/)
+- Of Models and Meanings.
+What You Could Do with the Shapley Computation.
+Of Models and Meanings, 2022. [[Link]](https://modelmeanings.wordpress.com/2022/09/04/what-you-could-do-with-the-shapley-computation/)
+#### Imbalanced data problems
+- Mougan, Carl.
+Why SMOTE is not used in prize-winning Kaggle solutions?.
+Data Science, 2021. [[Link]](https://datascience.stackexchange.com/questions/106461/why-smote-is-not-used-in-prize-winning-kaggle-solutions)
 ### Talks, conferences, and videos
 - Dieng, Adji B. Learning From Data: The Two Cultures.
 Association for Computing Machinery, 2021. [[Link]](https://youtu.be/JJnTLNoNTME?si=uiuHKCcPFhF7sz6h)
 - Rich, DJ.
 Mutual Information.
 True Theta LLC, 2020. [[Link]](https://www.youtube.com/@Mutual_Information)